 Those who are diagnosed with bipolar II do not experience manic episodes of the same severity as those with Bipolar I. They primarily experience depressive episodes and hypomanic episodes.
 Hypomanic episodes are a less severe form of mania and do not last as long as manic episodes seen in bipolar I.

 The primary treatment options for bipolar disorder focus on psychotherapy or talk therapy.
-Here at Pinnacle Peak, we utilize CPT in the treatment program for our clients.
-We incorporate these modalities into individual therapy, group therapy, and additional experiences like experiential therapy and holistic therapy.
+At Pinnacle Peak, we utilize CBT as part of our treatment program for our clients.
+We incorporate these modalities into individual therapy, group therapy, and additional experiences, including experiential and holistic therapies.

 There is not currently a firm, confirmed list of risk factors that can lead to someone developing bipolar disorder.
 Most often people are diagnosed in their teens or into adulthood, however, it can occur at any age.
 Trends indicate that having a history of bipolar disorder within your family, experiencing a traumatic event, or substance use could impact the brain and lead to the development of bipolar disorder.